-- sufficient emergency phones in appropriate areas, which connect directly to law enforcement (and Hatzalah, where applicable) - smoke and carbon monoxide detectors, and fire extinguishers - emergency flashlights with working batteries
+- sufficient emergency phones in appropriate areas, which connect directly to law enforcement (and Hatzalah, where applicable) - smoke and carbon monoxide detectors, and fire extinguishers in each bunkhouse

-- emergency window break hammers stored near windows, for emergency evacuations. - bullhorns in case the PA or phone system is unavailable, such as during a power outage - a stock of emergency equipment such as flashlights, first-aid kits, and trauma kits (consisting of tourniquets, wound-packing material, etc.) - an automated external defibrillator (AED) installed in a central area
+- emergency flashlights with working batteries in each bunkhouse - emergency window break hammers stored near windows, for evacuations. - bullhorns, stored in indoor and outdoor locations, in case the PA or phone system is unavailable, such as during a power outage - a stock of emergency equipment such as flashlights, first aid kits, and trauma kits (consisting of tourniquets, wound-packing material, etc.) - an automated external defibrillator (AED) installed in a central area

-- supplemental surveillance cameras placed strategically around the perimeter and throughout the campgrounds to act as a deterrent - tamper-proof plate covers on transformers or switchgears that are accessible from outside the campgrounds or from building exteriors - a backup generator to operate essential equipment (e.g., PA system, phone system) during a power outage - a battery-backup uninterrupted power supply (UPS) for the computer server, system router, and voice over internet protocol (VoIP) phone adapter - a stock of nonperishable food and bottled water - small treats (lockdown lollipops) to help children remain silent during a lockdown
+- supplemental surveillance cameras placed strategically around the perimeter and throughout the campgrounds to act as a deterrent - tamper-proof plate covers on transformers or switchgears that are accessible from outside the campgrounds or from building exteriors - a backup generator to operate essential equipment (e.g., PA system, phone system) during a power outage - a battery-backup uninterrupted power supply (UPS) for the computer server, system router, and voice over internet protocol (VoIP) phone adapter - a stock of nonperishable food and bottled water - small treats (lockdown lollipops) to help children remain silent during a lockdown or lockout - crisis kits to be stored in the main office for first responders (see Crisis Kit Item List, page 41)

-- crisis kits to provide to emergency responders prior to an incident (See Crisis Kit Item List, page 41.) - forced-entry prevention devices stored by appropriate building, office, and room doors (e.g., heavy-duty door stoppers, lockdown door magnets, barricade bars, or devices) - a vandal-proof, fireproof safe for sifrei Torah and important documents - emergency binders with security protocols and procedures - satellite phones and cell phone antenna boosters, if the camp has poor cell phone coverage or reception
+- forced-entry prevention devices stored by appropriate building, office, and room doors (e.g., heavy-duty door stoppers, lockdown door magnets, barricade bars, or devices) - a vandal-proof, fireproof safe for sifrei Torah and important documents - emergency binders with security protocols and procedures - satellite phones and cellphone antenna boosters, or iPhone 14 and 15's, that are now equipped to share your location via satellite if the camp, if the camp has poor cellphone coverage or reception - reflective belts and gear for security and nighttime staff - Stop the Bleed kits installed in several locations on the campgrounds